charbelnachar/TECHNICAL-CHALLENGE-SENIOR-PYTHON-ENGINEER/README.md

 than 4)

 # Challenge conditions:
-o You cannot import a library that solves it instantly o The methods add(), less(), greater(), and between() should have constant time O(1) o The method build_stats() can be at most linear O(n) o Apply the best practices you know o Share a public repo with your project
+* You cannot import a library that solves it instantly
+* The methods add(), less(), greater(), and between() should have constant time O(1)
+* The method build_stats() can be at most linear O(n)
+* Apply the best practices you know
+* Share a public repo with your project

 # Setup
-This project uses Python 3.8, other python versions may work, but it is not guaranteed.Clone the repo.
+This project uses Python 3.8, other python versions may work, but it is not guaranteed.
+Clone the repo.
 Get into the created folder.
-Create a virtual environment.
-Activate it.

 # Run
 python src/main.py